 Types of contract penalty clauses

-When it comes to types of contract clauses for penalty contracts, they come in different flavors to suit the unique needs of each relationship.
+When it comes to types of contract clauses, they come in different flavors to suit the unique needs of each relationship.

 Let’s explore two main types of penalty clauses to consider when crafting your agreements: monetary penalties and non-monetary penalties.